atulmy/meteor-bootstrap/README.md

 5. Copy all the files from `meteor-bootstrap/` directory and paste it inside `myapp/`

-6. Install packages listed in [Packages Used](https://github.com/atulmy/meteor-bootstrap#packages-used) section below.
+6. Goto `myapp/` and install packages listed in [Packages Used](https://github.com/atulmy/meteor-bootstrap#packages-used) section below.
 Eg for installing iron:router: Run: `meteor add iron:router`

 7. Goto `myapp/` directory and run meteor by running following command:
 `meteor`